tvnlikhita/practise_1/README.md

 git push -u origin <branch>    -  to push the local commits/changes to specified branch on the remote repository

-git branch      -  lists all specified branches
+git branch      -  lists all specified branches (branch - a copy to try changes safely

 git branch branchname    -  creates a new branch